 Current Liability is a financial obligation that a company needs to pay within a year of incurring it.
-Also known as short term liability, a company fulfills this obligation using the current assets.
+Also known as short-term liability, a company fulfills this obligation using the current assets.
 In the event of fulfilling one current liability, the company might also create another such liability.
-For instance, to pay the suppliers, the company might decide to avail a loan from the bank.
+For instance, to pay the suppliers, the company might decide to avail of a loan from the bank.
 This, in turn, creates another liability.

 - How to Present Current Liabilities?

 - Analysis of Current Liability

 A current liability is usually due within a year.
 However, in some cases, it may also include liabilities payable within one business cycle.
 If a business operates a business cycle beyond a year, then the current liability is due within the duration of the two periods.